metio/terraform-provider-k8s/docs/data-sources/pipes_services_k8s_aws_pipe_v1alpha1_manifest.md

 Optional:

-- `array_properties` (Attributes) The array properties for the submitted job, such as the size of the array.The array size can be between 2 and 10,000.
-If you specify array propertiesfor a job, it becomes an array job.
-This parameter is used only if the targetis an Batch job. (see [below for nested schema](#nestedatt--spec--target_parameters--batch_job_parameters--array_properties))
+- `array_properties` (Attributes) The array properties for the submitted job, such as the size of the array.
+The array size can be between 2 and 10,000.
+If you specify array properties for a job, it becomes an array job.
+This parameter is used only if the target is an Batch job. (see [below for nested schema](#nestedatt--spec--target_parameters--batch_job_parameters--array_properties))
 - `container_overrides` (Attributes) The overrides that are sent to a container. (see [below for nested schema](#nestedatt--spec--target_parameters--batch_job_parameters--container_overrides))
 - `depends_on` (Attributes List) (see [below for nested schema](#nestedatt--spec--target_parameters--batch_job_parameters--depends_on))
 - `job_definition` (String)
 - `job_name` (String)
 - `parameters` (Map of String)
 - `retry_strategy` (Attributes) The retry strategy that's associated with a job.
-For more information, seeAutomated job retries (https://docs.aws.amazon.com/batch/latest/userguide/job_retries.html)in the Batch User Guide. (see [below for nested schema](#nestedatt--spec--target_parameters--batch_job_parameters--retry_strategy))
+For more information, see Automated job retries (https://docs.aws.amazon.com/batch/latest/userguide/job_retries.html) in the Batch User Guide. (see [below for nested schema](#nestedatt--spec--target_parameters--batch_job_parameters--retry_strategy))

 <a id="nestedatt--spec--target_parameters--batch_job_parameters--array_properties"></a>
 ### Nested Schema for `spec.target_parameters.batch_job_parameters.array_properties`